adobe-rnd/aem-martech/README.md

     dataLayerInstanceName: 'adobeDataLayer', // the name of the global ACDL instance
     launchUrls: [], // the list of Launch containers to load
-    personalization: true, // whether to apply page personalization from Adobe Target (AT) or Adobe Journey Optimizer (AJO) },
+    personalization: true, // whether to apply page personalization from Adobe Target (AT) or Adobe Journey Optimizer (AJO)
+    personalizationTimeout: 1000, // the amount of time to wait (in ms) before bailing out and continuing page rendering },
 );
 ```